 When it’s cold and gloomy outside in January, there’s no better place to be than in a traditional coffee house (Kaffeehaus in German).
 Vienna’s coffee house scene is one of a kind.
 You can get excellent coffee all over the world, but in Vienna, it’s all about the atmosphere.
 These coffee houses are considered the extended living rooms of the Viennese.
 You can linger all day in a Kaffeehaus with a book, or newspaper, and no one will tell you to move, pay, or buy another coffee.
 It’s all about slowing down and enjoying the fine art of coffee culture.

-Because this topic deserves its own special post, check out our Best Coffee Houses in Vienna post.
+Because this topic deserves its own special post, we wrote you a guide on the Best Coffee Houses in Vienna.
 You’ll learn how to read a Viennese coffee menu and which coffee houses to visit.

 Go to a Ball